DeJon Jarreau: Texas Legends (2022)

 On December 27, 2021, Jarreau's rights were traded by the Fort Wayne Mad Ants to the Texas Legends in exchange for Kenny Williams and a 2022 first-round draft pick.

 On December 28, 2021, Jarreau signed a 10-day contract with the Houston Rockets, via the hardship exemption.
 On December 30, however, he entered the NBA's health and safety protocols and never played a game for the Rockets.
 After his contract with the Rockets expired, Jarreau rejoined the Legends.

 Capital City Go-Go (2022–2023)

 On January 23, 2022, Jarreau and a 2022 second-round draft pick were traded to the Capital City Go-Go in exchange for two 2022 first-round draft picks.
 On March 7, he was waived.
 On February 24, 2023, Jarreau was reacquired by the Capital City Go-Go.

-Memphis Hustle / Grizzlies (2024)
+Memphis Hustle (2023–2024)

 On December 26, 2023, Jarreau was traded to the Memphis Hustle in exchange for Mychal Mulder and on March 10, 2024, he signed a 10-day contract with the Memphis Grizzlies.
 Ten days later, he signed a second 10-day deal with the Grizzlies.
 On March 30, he returned to the Hustle.

+Memphis Grizzlies (2026)

+On March 13, 2026, Jarreau was signed to another 10-day contract with the Grizzlies.
+That night, Jarreau played 24 minutes and acquired six points, seven rebounds, and three assists against the Detroit Pistons.
+The following night, Jarreau put up 5-5-6 in 23 minutes against the Chicago Bulls.